johnwcowan/r7rs-work/MaybeEither.md

 on its payload and returns the result.
 Otherwise, it invokes the procedure *failure* on the payload of the Left and returns the result.
+The default value of *failure* is a procedure that signals an error; the default value of *success* is the identity procedure.

-This is the only direct way to extract the payload of a Left.
+Note that this is the only direct way to extract the payload of a Left.

 `(maybe-ref/default `*maybe default*`)`